 The organization operates democratically, and decision-making is collective.
 Four symbols were chosen to represent various areas of struggle, then a color palette and typographic standards were established.
+It’s so much fun having other colors to play with now besides red!

 I like the flags, too (photo by François Dvorak).